Director, Maxillofacial Prosthodontics

 The Arthur G. James Cancer Hospital is one of 45 National Comprehensive Cancer Hospitals, and it is the third largest cancer hospital in the U. S. The Head and Neck Service spans a broad range of disciplines that include medical and radiation oncologists; head and neck surgeons; maxillofacial prosthodontists; voice and swallowing specialists; molecular and biological pathologists; genetic scientists and more — all specializing in a specific type of head and neck cancer research, prevention, detection, treatment, and care.

 Applicants must have a DDS/DMD degree or equivalent, in addition to certiﬁcates of advanced education in prosthodontics and maxillofacial prosthetics from CODA-accredited programs.
-They must also be board-certiﬁed and eligible for licensure by the Ohio State Board of Dentistry (dental.ohio.gov/Licensure/Dentist).
+They must also be board-certiﬁed by the American Board of Prosthodontics and eligible for licensure by the Ohio State Board of Dentistry (dental.ohio.gov/Licensure/Dentist).
 Preference is given to those with signiﬁcant clinical and administrative experience.
+Because a significant portion of the patient population requires treatment with maxillofacial extra oral prosthesis, candidates must have experience treating patients with these types of prostheses.
 Other duties of the position include serving as a preceptor for prosthodontic residents who rotate through the Head and Neck Service, providing clinical instruction in the College of Dentistry prosthodontic residency clinic, and participating as an active faculty member in College’s governance.
 Opportunities to engage in biomaterials, and clinical and translational research are also available.

 The successful candidate will possess excellent interpersonal and communication skills, as well as a desire to create an environment that promotes collegiality, collaboration, inclusion, and cultural diversity among members of various educational, research, and service communities.
 A willingness to serve as a role model and advocate for the ideals of professionalism and high ethical standards in a health science educational setting is essential.